What is the best way to lose weight?

 I try so hard to provide my children with access to healthy foods, they can prepare themselves when they need.
 Yet we go to friends or family and there is praise for finishing meals, chocolate when they get sad and refusal of a snack in the afternoon because “they won’t eat their dinner”.
 If you are looking back and wondering at what point in life you started to confuse food as something other than fuel it may not be obvious.

-Reconnection of your mind and body
+Reconnection of your mind and body as the best way to lose weight.

 Losing weight needs to be a slow process because, whilst you will need to change the way you eat, there needs to be space for a reconnection of your mind and your body.
 Did you know that studies of children have shown that, when offered foods with a variety of nutritional content, children will naturally choose the food type that contains the nutritional content their body requires in that moment?

-There is one simple thing you can do to begin your process of eating naturally again.
+When looking for the best way to lose weight, there is one simple thing you can do to begin your process of eating naturally again.
 Whenever you take a step towards food stop for a moment and give yourself one minute to think.

 A – Am I hungry?